Paris Mountain Press

 Staumpitz held up two fingers.
-"First of all, I think that's a brilliant idea to send one of your engineers along.
+“First of all, I think sending one of your engineers along is a brilliant idea.
 A volunteer, of course.
 But I think you need to go over and get it installed for them.
-We're going to bust quarantine anyway."
+We're going to bust quarantine anyway.”

 “Right,” the engineer said.
 “When you held up two fingers, I thought you needed to visit the fresher.”

-"Actually, I do," said the Captain.
-"And I think we can adjourn this meeting.
+“Actually, I do,” said the Captain.
+“And I think we can adjourn this meeting.
 Start working on a plan for this scheme.
 I'll go talk to Mr. Woogie.
-Then I'm going to put my head down for a couple of hours."
+Then I will put my head down for a couple of hours.”

 Captain Ezra Staumpitz felt guilty about sleeping when his crew was so busy.
 He felt even more guilty about sleeping while his Executive Officer was an accidental guest on the Woogie starship.
 But, four hours of sleep was something he knew was a requirement for him to continue functioning in his role.
 And besides, it did feel good.